 Steven McKay, Head of DCIO, Putnam Investments

-In this edition of Active Voice, Cathy Saunders, Head of Public Policy and Advocacy, hosts a conversation with Steve McKay, Head of DCIO at Putnam Investments, on current efforts to strengthen the workplace retirement savings system in the United States.
+In this edition of Active Voice, Cathy Saunders, Head of Corporate Sustainability and Public Policy, hosts a conversation with Steve McKay, Head of DCIO at Putnam Investments, on current efforts to strengthen the workplace retirement savings system in the United States.

 Putnam is establishing a business channel around defined contribution investment only [DCIO], and you’re now reporting to CEO Bob Reynolds.
 You seem to have a deep passion and commitment to the DC savings space.